Orange Triangle

 Project Overview

 The cottage is an isolated gamekeeper’s house located in woods within the Shuttleworth Estate.
 The former Keeper’s Cottage was built using gauged red bricks with limestone dressings to the window and door openings.
 The upper parts of the building are finished with roughcast render over brickwork within a timber frame.
-The half hipped roofs consist of plain clay tiles with bands of fish-scale tiles, terracotta ridge cresting’s and finials.
-When works started on the building a temporary corrugated sheeted roof provided some protection to the existing structure.
+The half-hipped roofs consist of plain clay tiles with bands of fish-scale tiles, terracotta ridge crestings and finials.
+When works started on the building, a temporary corrugated sheeted roof provided some protection to the existing structure.

-The Cottage needed work throughout to bring it back to its original state and modern building services and sanitary facilities were provided for the first time in its history.
+The Cottage needed work throughout to bring it back to its original state, and modern building services and sanitary facilities were provided for the first time in its history.

-Keeper’s Cottage is now made available to the public out as a holiday cottage by The Landmark Trust.
+Keeper’s Cottage is now made available to the public as a holiday cottage by The Landmark Trust.

 Recent Projects